alex-karpenko/git-events-runner/docs/intro/quick-start.md

 ## Action

 Our example task is to upgrade...
-GitEventsRunner controller in our cluster.
+Git Events Runner controller in our cluster.
 Yes, it's possible,
 just for example, but in real life don't trust public repositories with content not under your control.